joshpmcghee/parsec-terraform/README.md

 # parsec-terraform
 A simple Terraform template to build a Parsec Server inside a VPC in AWS.

+**The user_data isn't quite delivering the authtoken correctly at this time, you may have to insert the file yourself.**

 Only tested on OSX.

 ## How to use this